Title

 • Summarized cohort data

 Data in which individuals have been aggregated together is generally safe.
 For example, a file that includes an average age calculated across all individuals or a large subset would generally be considered safe.
 However, this may not always be the case with individuals with very rare conditions.
+There can also be exceptions to the assumption of safety and/or anonymity when cohort data involves specific groups of people.

 • De-identified data